in ,

 Bute Park – Just a stone’s throw from Cardiff Castle, it’s a green oasis in the heart of the city.
 The park offers a variety of routes, from a short walk around the Millennium Bridge to extensive explorations of its 130 acres.

-Cefn Onn Park – Located in North Cardiff, this park offers peaceful woodland paths and a delightful stream, perfect for water-loving pups.
+Cefn Onn Park – This park is located in North Cardiff.
+It has peaceful woodland paths with a nice stream that’s great for water-loving pups.

-Garth Mountain – For those seeking a hike with panoramic views, head just north of the city.
-Various routes lead to its summit, including a popular 5-mile circular walk from Pentyrch.
+Garth Mountain – For panoramic views, head just north of the city.
+A number of routes take you to its summit; one of the more popular ones is a 5-mile circular walk from Pentyrch.

 Dog Friendly Places To Eat